AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#/Jan 1, 2020/Defensive Coding in C# - 2020.md

 - Simple
 - Thoughtful

->Refactoring is the process of restructuring code, altering it's organization without changing its behavior.
+>__Refactoring__ is the process of restructuring code, altering it's organization without changing its behavior.

+__Improving Code Comprehension__
+- Single responsibility principle
+- Separation of concerns
+- Don't repeat yourself (DRY)

+__Single Responsibility Principle__
+- Single focus

+__DEMONSTRATION:__
+Show simple example of exctracting code into single focus tasks.
+- Calculate profit margin
+- Check the profit margin
+- Save the new price information

+__Naming Convention for exctracted code__
+- Since methods perform __actions__ the method name shoudl eb a __Verb__ with and option subject that __Verb__ is acting on.
+  - Examples:
+    - CalculateMargin
+    - CheckMinimumMargin
+    - SavePrice